 If you’ve experienced a spinal surgery that failed at healing your pain or is causing chronic pain, you are a candidate for spinal decompression treatment as well.
 Using spinal decompression treatments consistently you can correct the chronic pain.
 Patients that use 25 to 40 spinal decompression treatments have reported their pain being completely under control.

-5. Failure to Improve After 2 Non-Operative Treatments
+5. Failure to Improve After 2 Nonoperative Treatments

-Another candidate for spinal decompression treatment is a patient who has tried other non-operative treatments with no luck.
-For example if you’ve used medical massage, chiropractic care or physical therapy and are still experiencing chronic pain from a spinal condition, spinal decompression could do the trick at treating your pain.
+Another candidate for spinal decompression treatment is a patient who has tried other nonoperative treatments with no luck.
+For example, if you’ve used medical massage, chiropractic care, or physical therapy and are still experiencing chronic pain from a spinal condition, spinal decompression could do the trick at treating your pain.

-Non-Surgical Spinal Decompression Using the DRX 9000
+Nonsurgical Spinal Decompression Using the DRX 9000

-Spinal decompression has been around and used worldwide to treat disc problems non-surgically for over 30 years.
+Spinal decompression has been around and used worldwide to treat disc problems for over 30 years.
 Disc problems happen from injury, usually trauma, repetitive stress, or even carrying around too much weight on the midsection.
 Lack of spinal maintenance, such as regular chiropractic adjustments, stretches, and exercise, can also cause disc problems.

-Most Common Things Treated by Spinal Decompression:
+Most Common Pain Treated by Spinal Decompression

 - Headaches